Which city is cheaper, Porto or Lisbon?

 Many visitors head to Porto specifically to visit some of its top-rated museums and other sights.
 With such a long history, there are many landmarks and sights in the city.
 Popular attractions include the Clérigos Tower, Palácio da Bolsa, and Igreja de São Francisco.

-Dining out in both Lisbon and Porto can be an enjoyable experience.
+Dining out at restaurants in both Lisbon and Porto can be an enjoyable experience.

 For foodies, Lisbon is an obvious choice, as it is one of the food capitals of the world.
 There are many local restaurants as well as food tours and cooking classes that you can enjoy.
 Make sure you try the local favorites like bacalhau à brás, frango no churrasco, and pastel de nata.

-Porto has long been recognized as a culinary destination.
+Porto has long been recognized as a culinary destination with great restaurants.
 The area's cuisine combines the ocean setting with the agriculture of the surrounding area, so you'll enjoy both seafood dishes as well as fresh meats and vegetables.
 The area is also famous for its Port wines and red wines.

 The nightlife scene is relatively similar in Lisbon and Porto.